 Las Vegas Mob — the Beginning and End

 The Las Vegas Mob has intrigued people for years.
-Las Vegas is one of the most popular vacation destinations from tourists around the world.
+Las Vegas is one of the most popular vacation destinations for tourists around the world.
 Although of course, due to the very nature of what makes Las Vegas popular it was also a hotbed for criminal activity in the past.
-The times of Las Vegas Mob rule has long passed, but the story lives on, and what an incredibly fascinating story it is.
+The times of Las Vegas mob rule have long passed, but the story lives on, and what an incredibly fascinating story it is.

 Las Vegas Mob and Bugsy Siegal

-What few people know is that one of the real pushers for development of the Las Vegas Valley into a tourist destination is Bugsy Siegal, one of the most famous American mobsters of them all.
-He had ties to the Geovese Crime family who based themselves in New York City.
-Without this man Las Vegas would probably not be the tourist hot bed that it is nowadays.
+What few people know is that one of the real pushers for the development of the Las Vegas Valley into a tourist destination is Bugsy Siegal, one of the most famous American mobsters of them all.
+He had ties to the Genovese Crime family who based themselves in New York City.
+Without this man, Las Vegas would probably not be the tourist hotbed that it is nowadays.

 Frank Rosenthal and the Las Vegas Mob